nmshd/documentation/_docs_integrate/form-fields-within-requests.md

 ## Accept the Request

-After the Recipient has received the [Request containing form fields]({% link _docs_integrate/form-fields-within-requests.md %}#request-containing-form-fields), it can accept it to fill out the form fields sent by the Sender.
+After the Recipient has received the [Request containing form fields]({% link _docs_integrate/form-fields-within-requests.md %}#request-containing-form-fields), it can fill out all or some of the form fields sent by the Sender to accept it.
 To do this, proceed as described in the [Accept incoming Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}) use case documentation and specify the `id` of the received [Request]({% link _docs_integrate/data-model-overview.md %}#request).
 It must also be decided and specified for each FormFieldRequestItem contained in the Request containing form fields whether it should be accepted or rejected.